Property Management Blog

 • Have a proper tenant screening process.
 Yes, you have the right to choose the kind of tenant that you want.
 However, you can’t subject applicants to discrimination in the process.
 Asking a tenant about whether they are married, for instance, would be discriminative.
 So would asking different questions to different applicants.

 • Hire an experienced property management company.
 This is your best bet against all manner of legal issues.
-A great property manager understands the legal obligations of property owners, what they can do to avoid discrimination against tenants, as well as other property management laws.
+A great rental property manager understands the legal obligations of property owners, what they can do to avoid discrimination against tenants, as well as other property management laws.

 Bottom Line